clarpaul/Weather_Analysis/US_Storm_Impact.md

 ![](US_Storm_Impact_files/figure-html/avg_annual_damage-1.png)<!-- -->

 The above chart shows average annual economic damage for the top 5 weather related causes.
-The cost of crop damage dwarfs that of property damage, even for flood-related events.
+The cost of crop damage is dwarfed by property damage, even for flood-related events.

 The magnitude of costs (many billions per year) seems huge.
 As a next step outside the scope of this analysis, we would validate the magnitudes by comparison with other data/analyses.